 GDPR – General Data Protection Regulation

 The European Union (E.U.)
-Regulation 2016/679 GDPR (General Data Protection Regulation) becomes enforceable on May 25, 2018.
+Regulation 2016/679 GDPR (General Data Protection Regulation) became enforceable on May 25, 2018.
 Any organization which holds E.U. citizen data, regardless of the organization's location, is responsible for following these new guidelines.

 The GDPR aims primarily to give control back to citizens and residents over their personal data while standardizing the regulatory environment of international business.